-What is an eyebrow transplant?
+What is eyebrow transplant?

 Follicular unit transplant (FUT) has now been used for a long duration using single hair grafting techniques.
-This method utilized in eyebrow transplantation is the follicular unit extraction (FUE) technique that requires follicular unit grafts to be extracted from the donor site before transplantation.
+This method utilized in eyebrow transplantation is the follicular unit extraction (FUE) technique that requires follicular unit grafts to be extracted from the donor site previous to transplantation.
 Each hair follicle is carefully under the same angle and direction as the existing eyebrow hairs.

-Proponents of eyebrow hair transplants note that the new hairs look natural because they’re your own.
-The procedure may also limit the need for brow makeup.
-An eyebrow transplant may offer long-term results if you’re not happy with the look of your eyebrows and want a more permanent solution.
-However, results can vary, and there’s always a risk of side effects with cosmetic surgery.
-This is true even with a procedure as seemingly simple as an eyebrow transplant.Weigh all your options carefully and ask your doctor for advice.
-If you do decide to go forward with an eyebrow transplant, take time to research .
+Eyebrow hair transplant patients note that the new hairs look natural because since they’re one’s own.
+The procedure may also limit the need for eyebrow makeup application.
+An eyebrow transplant may offer long-term results for those who’re not happy with the look of their current eyebrows and want a more permanent makeup-less solution.
+However, keep in mind that results can vary and cosmetic surgeries always accompany a risk of side effects.
+This is true even with a procedure as seemingly simple as an eyebrow transplant.
+Carefully weight your options and seek advice from a doctor .
+If you do decide to go forward with an eyebrow transplant make sure to dedicate time for research .

 What’s the recovery like for an eyebrow transplant?

 The recovery period for an eyebrow transplant is relatively quick.
 You’ll notice some scabbing around the brows within the first few days.
-It’s important to not pick at these.You may need to avoid power exercise for up to 3 weeks following your surgery.
-Call your surgeon if you experience any bleeding, swelling, or pus at the site.You’ll start to see the transplanted hairs fall out after a few weeks.
-This is completely normal.
-Your new brow hairs should start to grow over the next several months.
-In the meantime, you may need to trim the transplanted hairs to brow length.
+It’s important not to pick at these sites.
+Physical exercises should be avoided for up to 3 weeks following surgery.
+Call your surgeon if you experience any bleeding, swelling, or pus at the site.
+It is completely normal to see transplanted hair shed after a few weeks of surgery.
+New eyebrow hairs generally start to grow over the next several months.
+In the meantime, you may need to trim the transplanted hairs to suit your own eyebrow length.